Pak insists coronavirus outbreak under control; deploys army across country to enforce lockdown

-Pakistan's top health official claimed on Sunday that the situation was under control as the number of confirmed coronavirus cases was still limited to 1,560, even as the army was deployed across the country to enforce strict lockdown to contain the fast spreading viral infection.
-Prime Minister's Adviser on Health Dr Zafar Mirza told the media at the daily press briefing that due to the effective measures by the government, the virus outbreak was under control in Pakistan.
+Pakistan's top health official claimed on Sunday that the situation was under control as the number of confirmed coronavirus cases was still limited to 1,571, even as the army was deployed across the country to enforce strict lockdown to contain the fast-spreading viral infection.
+Prime Minister's Adviser on Health Dr. Zafar Mirza told the media at the daily press briefing that due to the effective measures by the government, the virus outbreak was under control in Pakistan.

 However, he said that 1,106 suspected cases were added during the last 24 hours, taking the total number of such cases to 13,324.
-On Sunday, Pakistan's coronavirus cases reached 1,560 after more people were tested positive.
+On Sunday, Pakistan's coronavirus cases reached 1,571 after 4 more people tested positive in Khyber-Pakhtunkhwa, 3 in Balochistan province while another 4 in Pakistan-occupied Kashmir.

-According to the Ministry of National Health Services, there were now 571 cases in Punjab, 502 in Sindh, 188 in Khyber-Pakhtunkhwa (KP), 138 in Balochistan, 116 in Gilgit-Baltistan (GB), 43 in Islamabad and 2 in Pakistan-occupied Kashmir.
-It said further reported that 14 people had died, 28 recovered and 11 in critical condition.
+According to the Ministry of National Health Services, there were now 571 cases in Punjab, 502 in Sindh, 192 in Khyber-Pakhtunkhwa (KP), 141 in Balochistan, 116 in Gilgit-Baltistan (GB), 43 in Islamabad and 6 in Pakistan-occupied Kashmir.
+It said that 14 people had died, 28 recovered and 11 in critical condition.

 In a statement, the Pakistan Army said on Saturday that it has deployed troops across the country in aid of civil power under article 245.
 "Army troops are assisting Federal & Provincial administrations in ensuring enforcement measures for containment of COVID-19 with focus on Public Safety.
 All points of entries (POE) being manned & monitored, establishment of joint Check Posts and joint patrolling with other Law Enforcement Agencies (LEAs) being carried out effectively," it said.

-Mirza said that 8,066 people were living in quarantine centres and already 4,365 had undergone mandatory test.
-“Out of them, 869 have been tested positive,” he said.
+Mirza said that 8,066 people were living in quarantine centers and already 4,365 had undergone mandatory tests.
+"Out of them, 869 have been tested positive," he said.
 He said that out of confirmed patients, only 756 were in hospitals and the rest of them were recuperating at home.
-He said that out of those hospital, overwhelming 745 were stable and recovering, while 11 were critical and some on them on ventilators.
+He said that out of those hospitals, overwhelming 745 were stable and recovering, while 11 were critical and some on them on ventilators.

 Earlier, Mirza said that "there is not a single case [in Pakistan] with a travel history of China.
 This is remarkable if you think about it."
 "This could happen only because of the coordination between Pakistan and China's government and as a result of which it was decided not to let Chinese citizens travel before a 14-day period," he said in a statement.
 He said the decision to keep Pakistani students in Wuhan despite domestic pressure proved right.